arachne-threat-intel/thread/README.md

 pip install -r requirements.txt
 ```

-- Revisit the database docs (stated earlier) to set up the database before running Thread for the first time.
+- If not using SQLite (default database options): Revisit the database docs (stated earlier) to set up the database before running Thread for the first time.

 - Then start the application.